Aldehyde deformylating oxygenase

 Aldehyde deformylating oxygenases are found in cyanobacteria as part of the alkane biosynthesis pathway.
-Their substrates are medium- to long-chain aldehydes formed from acyl-ACP by acyl-ACP reductases (EC 1.2.1.80), commonly of 16 and 18 carbons, but potentially as short as nonanal and decanal.
+Their substrates are medium- to long-chain aldehydes formed from acyl-ACP by acyl-ACP reductases (EC 1.2.1.80), commonly of 16 and 18 carbons, but potentially as short as 9 carbons and 10 carbons.
 Compared to other aldehyde decarbonylases, such as insect or plant aldehyde decarbonylase, cyanobacterial ADO is unusual in evolving formate rather than CO or CO2 and for residing in the cytosol.
 It is also enzymatically unusual in catalyzing an formally hydrolytic and redox-neutral oxygenation of the substrate.

 Structure

 Cyanobacterial aldehyde deformylating oxygenases are cytosolic nonheme di-iron oxygenases, but are much smaller (29 kDa) than other members of the family, and share sequence homology with ferritin-like or ribonucleotide reductases.
 The overall structure is a bundle of 8 alpha-helices coordinating two central iron cofactors via histidine, aspartate and glutamate.
 The substrate channels lies parallel to the helices and terminates at the di-iron center.